-But my favorite part was when we went through narrow winding tunnels, and the guide played his harmonica for us to follow his song and not get lost.
+But my favorite part of our day trip from Bucharest was when we went through narrow winding tunnels, and the guide played his harmonica for us to follow his song and not get lost.

 The Green Krushuna Waterfalls

-After our fun visit in the Orlova Chuka Cave, we got back on the bus and we headed to the emerald Krushuna Waterfalls, in the Maarata region of Bulgaria.
+After our fun visit to the Orlova Chuka Cave, we got back on the bus and continued our day trip from Bucharest to the Krushuna Waterfalls, in the Maarata region of Bulgaria.